BeyondEdgeCode/.github/profile/README.md

-# CringeCode | Freelance repository
+# BeyondEdge | Freelance repository
 **Development of projects of any complexity**

 ## Dev stack